 There are other indirect benefits that can come from taking part in archery:

 - Improved social skills

 - New experiences and friendships

 More than just the mind

 It is possible for the young, the old and the less physically able to participate at the archery range.
 But does target archery offer any physical benefit?

 You may be surprised to learn that an average female can burn up to 144 calories an hour doing just that at an archery range.Target shooting at modest ranges with medium power compound bows isn’t as physical as a gym session would be, but it IS physical and you will see benefits like these:

 Archery isn’t the only sport that does these things.
 There are other less popular ranged sports like skeet, clay pigeon shooting, and in the US hunting!
 Hunting involves much more than just shooting as there’s usually a decent hike added on before the thrill of the hunt begins.

 Don’t always look to the main sports pages when you’re seeking out a new passion.

-We’ve loads of useful resources on this and other target sports over at our site targetcrazy.com, take a look!
+There is loads of useful resources on this and other target sports at targetcrazy.com.